lucaamad/Machine-Learning/README.md

 - `Report.pdf` - detailed report
 - `Short_notebook_1.ipynb` – Jupyter notebook with the implementation of the first method
 - `Short_notebook_2.ipynb` – Jupyter notebook with the implementation of the second method
-- 'ais_train.csv' - training data
+- `ais_train.csv` - training data
-- 'ais_test.csv' - test input data
+- `ais_test.csv` - test input data
-- 'schedules_to_may_2024.csv' - optional data that contains schedules for some vessels
+- `schedules_to_may_2024.csv` - optional data that contains schedules for some vessels
-- 'ports.csv' - optional data related to ports
+- `ports.csv` - optional data related to ports
-- 'requirements.txt' - required Python packages and versions
+- `requirements.txt` - required Python packages and versions
-- 'vessels.csv' - optional data related to vessels
+- `vessels.csv` - optional data related to vessels

 ---